Raunak9199/password-manager-app/README.md

 # password-manager-assignment
 ## Overview
 This Password Manager App is developed using Jetpack Compose and Kotlin.
 It allows users to securely store, manage, and retrieve their passwords.
-The app includes features such as adding, editing, and deleting passwords, biometric authentication for security, and encryption/decryption of stored passwords.
+The app includes features such as adding, editing, and deleting passwords, biometric authentication for security, and encryption/decryption of stored passwords along with random string password generation.

 ## Features
  - **Add Passwords**: Users can add new password entries.